beetrootpaul/poc--bevy-pixels-web-game/README.md

 - `make run` – build the app for your host OS and run it
 - `make web` – build the app for the web and run it (requires opening a printed URL in a browser)

+On a touch-enabled devices (e.g. a smartphone) additional arrows GUI appears on the left (in landscape screen orientation) or below the game (in a portrait one).​

 ## License

 Distributed under the terms of the MIT license.